 What you may find more surprising is why non-smokers can be diagnosed with lung cancer, even without regular exposure to second-hand smoke.
 A common cause for non-smoking related lung cancer is radon gas, which can potentially be present inside your own home.

 What is Radon Gas?

 Radon is a harmful gas that can not be identified simply by smell or taste.
 The gas occurs naturally and is the result of a breakdown of uranium in the soil surrounding your home.
 Even small, unidentified cracks in your home can cause radon to leak in.

 This is particularly problematic in multi-level homes.
 The Minnesota Department of Health says a “stack effect” causes air to rise up the house and exit at the top which in turn leads to new air flowing up from the soil to replace it.
 This is an issue because the air coming from the soil is what can potentially contain radon.

 Who is at Risk?

 The Environmental Protection Agency (EPA) believes 1 in 15 American homes may be at risk (radon is found in all 50 states).

 Interestingly our local counties in Minnesota are divided between 2 different “radon zones” in regard to the EPA risk classification.
-Stearns and Sherburne county are in “zone 1” which has the highest predicted radon amount.
+Stearns and Sherburne counties are in “zone 1” which has the highest predicted radon amount.
 Benton County on the other hand is in “zone 2” with a bit less predicted radon amount.

 On average lung cancer caused by radon gas claims 21,000 lives each year.